-- Complies with the New Zealand benchmark administration licensing regime overseen by the FMA. - Alignment with the IOSCO Principles for Financial Benchmarks (to the extent applicable). - A transparent BKBM determination process is maintained. - Conformance with global best practice.
+- Compliance with the New Zealand benchmark administration licensing regime overseen by the FMA; - Alignment with the IOSCO Principles for Financial Benchmarks (to the extent applicable); - A transparent BKBM determination process is maintained; and, - Conformance with global best practice.

 This service provides a Benchmark (BKBM) that represents the mid-rates (FRA or average) for Prime Bank eligible securities that are traded in the local New Zealand market.
 BKBM represents the rates at which banks are willing to borrow from, or lend to, one another for terms of one to six months.
 As such the rate includes a credit premium to the comparable risk-free interest rate curve.
-BKBM bids and offers are also published (see section 8.1).
+BKBM bids and offers are also published (see section 8.3).

-BKBM is set using transaction-based data or executable bids & offers, for one-, three- and six- month tenors, in a two-minute trading window held at 10:20am each business day.
-The two-, four- and five-month tenors are set via interpolation (see section 8.1).
+BKBM is set using transaction-based data or executable bids and/or offers, for the one-month to six- month tenors, in a two-minute trading window held at 10:20am each business day.
+The two-, four- and five-month tenors are set via interpolation if there is no transaction-based data or executable bids and/or offers (see section 8.1).